trevor-harris/GitPractice/readme.md

 # Git Practice project

 This is a testing project for learning Git.

+And now were active on github.

 This is for testing purposed only!